phiSgr/gatling-grpc/bench/README.md

 - The Kotlin inline functions, which emits a Scala `Function1`, have a minor win over the Java checks, which have to use wrappers.
   See the [POC readme](../kt/README.md#inline-functions) for the details.
-- The implicit conversion `value2Success` has an evidence param (`NOT_FOR_USER_CODE`).
-  It creates a new object every time, and costs an extra 16 bytes (in my JVM).\
-  One would hope JVM could inline and remove it, or Gatling would change it to a static object (c.f. `object Keep` in Akka Streams).
-- The no-op `transform` added by `io.gatling.javaapi.core.CheckBuilder.Find.Default.find` is quite costly!
-    - There are 3 extra object allocations

-        1. the closure (which calls `Option.map`) to send to `Validation.map`
-        2. The `Option` object
-        3. the new `Validation` Object

-      Each of them wraps around a pointer, costing 72 bytes in total.
-    - In the earlier tests I have done, which only includes the content testing logic, it is a 33% slow down (from 30k ops/ms to 20k ops/ms).
 - In this test the Kotlin checks are slightly faster than the Scala baseline, but the bytecode isn't exactly what Scala would generate, so don't worry about it that much.